-These architectural structures continue to influence the contemporary landscape, its inhabitants, and our understanding of history.
-The project’s contribution to the architectural discourse is its documentation of physical structures of oppression.
-It also recognizes their historic value and raises questions about how architecture can be used to commemorate and come to terms with the past.
+The project explores how these architectural structures continue to influence the contemporary landscape, its inhabitants, and our understanding of history.
+The project’s contribution is its documentation of a wide range of remaining physical structures of oppression.
+It also recognizes their historic value and raises questions about how architecture can be used to commemorate and reconcile a country’s past.